 Running is so addictive.
 Running makes me feel awesome.
 My husband thinks that’s crazy.
 He doesn’t understand the rush.
 But, I’ve run my whole life, I don’t know anything else.

 But, I do eat better when I’m training for a run.
 I’m more conscious of eating good, quality food with all the nutrients I need to power a run.
 As I’ve stated time and again on the blog, I have a sweet tooth.
-I love desserts.
-I am trying to get healthier desserts though and that’s where this recipe comes in.
+I love desserts but, I’m trying to get healthier desserts.

-I discovered Greek yogurt a couple of years ago and have been incorporating it into more and more dishes.
-I don’t purchase sour cream at all anymore, everything that I previously used sour cream in, I now substitute Greek yogurt.
-Greek yogurt has more protein that regular yogurt, it’s creamier and tangier.
-I get non-fat, plain and add it to all kinds of recipes you can see some examples at the end of this post.
+Greek yogurt is wonderful and I have been incorporating it into more and more dishes.
+Everything that I previously used sour cream in, I now substitute Greek yogurt.
+Greek yogurt has more protein than regular yogurt, it’s creamier and tangier.
+I get non-fat, plain Greek yogurt and add it to all kinds of recipes.

 - 2 cups almond flour